Barnados/newspace/README.md

 # newspace
-This is my experimental portfolio site.
-Cause i'm a beginner interface designer from germany, I wanted to make this public.
+This is my experimental portfolio concept.
+The finished site is available under www.benjaminglock.de .